Back to Blog

 For a standard principal-and-interest variable-rate home loan over 30 years, the rule of thumb is that every 0.25% rate move changes monthly repayments by about $15 per $100,000 of loan.
 The table below shows how that plays out across common rate moves on a $500,000 home loan:

-So if the May 2026 RBA meeting delivers the widely-expected 25 bp hike to 4.35%, a typical $500,000 variable-rate borrower's repayments go up by around $75 per month — on top of the $150-ish monthly increase already absorbed from the February and March hikes.
-If Westpac's hawkish scenario plays out and the cash rate reaches 4.85% by August, that borrower is paying an additional $225 per month versus the August 2025 low.
+The 5 May 2026 hike to 4.35% has already added around $75 per month to a typical $500,000 variable-rate borrower's repayments — on top of the $150-ish monthly increase already absorbed from the February and March hikes.
+That puts the same borrower roughly $225 per month higher than the August 2025 low.
+If Westpac's hawkish scenario plays out and the cash rate climbs to 4.85% by Q3 2026, the same borrower would be paying an additional $300 per month versus the August 2025 low — a $3,600-a-year hit.

 On larger loans the impact compounds proportionally.
 An $800,000 loan at 5.0% with a 1% rate rise adds around $465 to monthly repayments.
 A $1 million loan adds close to $580 per month.
 This is why borrowers with smaller deposits and larger loans feel rate cycles much more sharply than cash buyers — your borrowing capacity and your monthly budget both move with the cash rate.